Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: The unconstrained POCLM

-\end{theorem} Under additional conditions, \cite{fahrmeir1987chisq} derives an asymptotic $\chi^2_r(\delta)$ distribution with noncentrality parameter $\delta$ for $W_n$ under certain sequences of parameters from $H_1$.

 We will mainly consider asymptotic CRs based on $R_n$ here.
-One-dimensional CIs for a parameter $\beta$ of level $1-\nu$ (as used in \cite{espinosa2019constrained}) are usually constructed as

-where $z_{1-\nu/2}$ is the ${1-\nu/2}$-quantile of the Gaussian distribution, and the estimated standard error $SE_{\hat{\beta}}$ can be obtained from the asymptotic covariance matrix.
-In Theorem \ref{tasymnormal}, $\mathbf{F}_n(\boldsymbol{\gamma})$ depends on the true parameter and replacing it by $\hat{\boldsymbol{\gamma}}$ requires additional conditions, see \cite{fahrmeir1985consistency}.
-However, the resulting CI is equivalent to the one that can be obtained from the Wald statistic $W_n$ with $r=1$, and therefore it is valid according to Theorem \ref{tlr}.
-Otherwise, we normally prefer the loglikelihood ratio statistic $R_n$ for inference, see \cite{harrell2001rms} for a discussion.
+One-dimensional CIs for a parameter $\beta$ of level $1-\nu$ (as used in \cite{espinosa2019constrained}) are usually constructed as $\hat{\beta} \pm z_{1-\nu/2}(SE_{\hat{\beta}}),$ where $z_{1-\nu/2}$ is the ${1-\nu/2}$-quantile of the Gaussian distribution, and the estimated standard error $SE_{\hat{\beta}}$ can be obtained from the asymptotic covariance matrix.
+In \eqref{tasymnormal}, $\mathbf{F}_n(\boldsymbol{\gamma})$ depends on the true parameter $\boldsymbol{\gamma}$, which in reality is unknown.
+In order to apply \eqref{tasymnormal}, $\mathbf{F}_n(\boldsymbol{\gamma})$ needs to be replaced by $\mathbf{F}_n(\hat{\boldsymbol{\gamma}})$.
+Extending \eqref{tasymnormal} to this case requires additional conditions, see \cite{fahrmeir1985consistency}.
+However, the resulting CI is equivalent to the one that can be obtained from the Wald statistic $W_n$ with $r=1$, and therefore it is valid according to \eqref{tlr}.
+We normally prefer the loglikelihood ratio statistic $R_n$ to $W_n$ for inference, see \cite{harrell2001rms} for a discussion.